 There are ongoing conflicts between India and its neighbors (especially Pakistan, China, Nepal).
 The relationship between India and Pakistan has always been tense since 1947 - especially concerning the region of Jammu & Kashmir.
 Border fighting between China and India occurred in June 2020 when 20 Indian and 43 Chinese soldiers died (Asia News, 17 June 2020).
-Finally, a conflict broke out between India and Nepal about border region control in May 2020 (Hindustan Times, 10 June 2020).
+On 11 October 2021 China and India blamed each other for the failure of high-level talks to ease tensions along the disputed Himalayan border, particularly the strategically important Galwan River valley between Tibet and India's Ladakh region (UCA News, 13 October 2021).
+This high-altitude conflict continues to simmer in the background.